MichalSara99/lss2/README.md

    1. under Debugging set Environment to point to CUDA binaries folder (in my case it is PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.3\bin\)
    2. under VC++ Directories set Include Directories to point to include folder of this library
    3. under VC++ Directories set Library Directories to point to lib folder of this library
-   4. under Linker|Input add to Additional Dependencies cusolver.lib;cusparse.lib; cublas.lib; cublasLt.lib;lss_debug.lib (or lss_release.lib in case of Release configuration)
+   4. under Linker|Input add to Additional Dependencies cusolver.lib;cusparse.lib; cublas.lib; cublasLt.lib;lss2_debug.lib (or lss2_release.lib in case of Release configuration)
    5. under Linker|General set Additional Library Dependencies to point to lib folder of this library
    6. under CUDA Linker|General set Additional Library Directories to point to lib folder of this library
 #### 2.step
-   Place lss_debug.dll,lss_debug.lib (lss_release.dll, lss_release.lib in case of Release configuration) into your executable folder
+   Place lss2_debug.dll,lss2_debug.lib (lss2_release.dll, lss2_release.lib in case of Release configuration) into your executable folder
 #### 3.step
    Now you should be ready to use the library.
 Test it using following example